home-assistant/homebridge-homeassistant/README.md

 ## Battery Tracking

-Battery tracking is supported for binary sensors, device trackers, locks, and sensors.
+Battery tracking is supported for binary sensors, covers, device trackers, locks, and sensors.

 `homebridge_battery_source` must be set to an entity with '%' as its unit of measurement.